What is a Content Edit?

 - assess naturalness of the dialogue

-Writers who have their own writing critique groups to help them with plotting and organization, or those on a tighter budget who have another resource for proofreading, or those who plan to submit their story to an agent for traditional publishing would all benefit from this level of edit.
+Writers who have their own critique groups to help them with plotting and organization, or those on a tighter budget who have another resource for proofreading, or those who plan to submit their story for traditional publishing would all benefit from this level of edit.

-Writers who have their own writing critique groups to help them with plotting and organization, or those on a tighter budget who have another resource for proofreading, or those who plan to submit their story to an agent for traditional publishing would all benefit from this level of edit.
+Writers who have their own critique groups to help them with plotting and organization, or those on a tighter budget who have another resource for proofreading, or those who plan to submit their story for traditional publishing would all benefit from this level of edit.

 “Kate was insightful, clever, and supportive of my work.
 Reading Kate's commentary and thoughtful edits felt like sitting down with a good friend over a latte to chat about my book.”